error505/CQRS-Pattern-Azure/README.md

 4. Deploy the **App Service API**:
    - Navigate to the **`app-service-api`** folder.
    - Follow the instructions in the [App Service API README](app-service-api/README.md) to deploy the API using GitHub Actions.

+5. 📊 Monitoring and Logging with Application Insights

+This repository uses **Azure Application Insights** to monitor and collect telemetry data from all the Azure Functions and the App Service API.
+Application Insights helps to:

+- Track request rates, response times, and failure rates.
+- Monitor the performance of each service.
+- Diagnose failures and exceptions.
+- Gain insights into the usage patterns and overall health of the system.

+### How to View Application Insights Data

+1. Go to the **Azure Portal**.
+2. Navigate to **Application Insights** and select the **`cqrsAppInsights`** resource.
+3. Use the available tools to explore logs, requests, failures, dependencies, and custom metrics.

+By using Application Insights, you can maintain visibility into the operational status and performance of your CQRS architecture on Azure.

 ## 💡 How It Works